jwdevos/proliferous-tech-blog/content/blogs/20180109-juniper-studies-sp-track-material.md

 ##### Lab inspiration
 The content of this blog can assist with building your labs, at least if you decide to use a virtual solution.
 If you decide to go with hardware, I've heard you can come a long way with a couple of EX switches and small SRX'es.
 The attraction of the SRX is that you can run virtual SRX instances on top of your physical device, allowing you to create a diversity of more complex topologies.
 I can't comment on how well this solution is suited to the SP track, but for the ENT track, you can study every topic with a setup like this.
-For a virtual setup, [this Lab Time post](https://www.lab-time.it/2018/01/09/comparing-juniper-wistar-to-eve-ng/) can serve as a starting point.
-Furthermore, if you choose to use Eve-NG, check out [the Lab Time series on Eve-NG](https://www.lab-time.it/series-eve-ng/).
+For a virtual setup, [this Proliferous Technology post](/blogs/20180109-comparing-juniper-wistar-to-eve-ng/) can serve as a starting point.
+Furthermore, if you choose to use Eve-NG, check out [the Proliferous Technology series on Eve-NG](/series/eve-ng/).
 If you choose to use Wistar, check out [the guide by Robin Gilijamse](https://interestingtraffic.nl/2017/11/16/playing-around-with-wistar/).
 If you are looking for inspiration for lab topologies, you can consult the following list:

 * [BGP toplogies](http://www.networkingwithfish.com/bgp/) by Networking with Fish
 * [A L3 MPLS topology](http://noshut.ru/2015/11/basic-l3vpn-bgpmpls-vpn-or-vprn-configuration-alcatel-lucent-juniper/) by noshut.ru.
 This example mixes devices from multiple vendors, but you can build the same thing with just Junos